newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

 The following steps will show you how to label your data.

-1. Select the last document in the list of documents named sample.pdf to analyze and then open the document for labelling.
+1. Select the last document in the list of documents named sample.pdf to analyze and then open the document for labeling.
 1. Select the ISO language code for the document.
 You'll find this field in the top right-hand corner of the document.
 1. Select the Family name field and then from the list of labels select the label `family_name`.
 1. Repeat this process for the other fields in the document.
 It's important to label all the fields in the document as they will be used to train the model.